gaetanserre/NeuralNet/README.md

 # Neural Net

 Neural Net is a C++ library able to easely create and use a neural network from a file containing its weights.
+The vector product is parallelized using `pthread`.
+(Disabled by default)

 Currently, only the *Dense* layers are available.